-Welcome to the Peace of Mind Virtual Community!
-Here, you will find a list of resources for members of the OCD and related disorders community to connect online with members of the IOCDF and with each other.
-These resources allow our community to share their stories, educate themselves, and support each other.
+Welcome to the IOCDF Peace of Mind Virtual Community!
+Here, members of the OCD and related disorders community will find resources to learn, share stories, and support one another.
 We're so happy you're here!

 HealthUnlocked is a free, anonymous online forum where you can share your story and get support from thousands of other members of the OCD and related disorders community.

 HealthUnlocked is not a substitute for professional help from a healthcare provider, but it's a great way to create an online support system that's there when you need it.

 Join the My OCD Community on HealthUnlocked and start sharing today!

 Social media is another great way to stay connected with the OCD and related disorders community.

 Follow the IOCDF on Facebook, Instagram, Twitter, YouTube, and LinkedIn to share your story—especially during our events!
 It's also a great way to receive calls to action to help spread awareness about OCD.